rkrogers/tab-db-migrate/README.md

-# Tableau Data Source Connection Manager
+# Tableau Connection Manager

-A command-line tool for managing and batch-updating data source connections in Tableau Cloud and Tableau Server.
-This tool allows you to efficiently update database credentials across multiple data sources that share the same connection details.
+A command-line tool for managing and batch-updating data source and workbook connections in Tableau Cloud and Tableau Server.
+This tool allows you to efficiently update database credentials across multiple data sources and workbooks that share the same connection details.

 ## Features

 - 🔐 **Secure Authentication** - Uses Personal Access Tokens (PAT) for Tableau Cloud authentication
+- 📊 **Comprehensive Coverage** - Manages connections from both published data sources AND workbooks
-- 📊 **Smart Grouping** - Automatically groups connections by unique server/port/username combinations
+- 🔗 **Smart Grouping** - Automatically groups connections by unique server/port/username combinations
-- 🔄 **Batch Updates** - Update multiple data source connections at once
+- 🔄 **Batch Updates** - Update multiple connections at once across data sources and workbooks
 - 💻 **Interactive Console** - User-friendly command-line interface
 - 🔒 **Secure Password Input** - Masked password entry for security
 - ✅ **Validation & Confirmation** - Shows what will be updated before making changes
+- 📈 **Visual Indicators** - Clear icons distinguish data source (📊) from workbook (📈) connections

 ## What It Does

 The tool performs the following operations:

 1. **Authenticates** with Tableau Cloud using your Personal Access Token
-2. **Enumerates** all data sources and their connections on your site
+2. **Enumerates** all data sources and workbooks on your site
+3. **Queries** connections from both published data sources and workbook-embedded connections
-3. **Groups** connections by unique combinations of server address, port, and username
+4. **Groups** connections by unique combinations of server address, port, and username
-4. **Displays** a numbered list of unique connections with the data sources that use them
+5. **Displays** a numbered list of unique connections showing which data sources and workbooks use them
-5. **Allows** you to select a connection group to update
+6. **Allows** you to select a connection group to update
-6. **Prompts** for new connection details (server, port, username, password)
+7. **Prompts** for new connection details (server, port, username, password)
-7. **Updates** all data sources that use the selected connection in one batch operation
+8. **Updates** all data sources and workbooks that use the selected connection in one batch operation

 ### Example Use Case

-If you have 10 data sources all connecting to the same database with the same credentials, instead of updating each one individually, you can update all 10 at once by modifying a single entry in the list.
+If you have 5 data sources and 10 workbooks all connecting to the same database with the same credentials, instead of updating each one individually (15 updates!), you can update all 15 at once by modifying a single entry in the list.

+**Real-World Scenario:** You need to update the production database password.
+With this tool, you can:
+- See all 15 assets using that connection in one view
+- Update the password once
+- Have all 15 connections (data sources + workbooks) updated automatically

 ## Compatibility